For me, lasting shifts require balance.

 I like to practice this ritual with a group or a partner (I share my list with my husband every year, and for the past few years, he’s created his own), but feel encouraged to make this a private event if you hold your dreams closer to your heart.

-My ritual has been pieced together from more than a few sources, including my good friend Alexandra Jamieson, author of Women, Food, and Desire.
-I enjoy collecting new and inspiring questions all the time to add to the next year’s practice.
+My ritual has been pieced together from more than a few sources, including my good friend Alexandra Jamieson, author of Women, Food, and Desire, who co-created the system found in Part 2.
+I love collecting new rituals and I hope you enjoy these!

 Warning: This ritual does require a little fire, so be safe!